Academic Catalog

 https://clas.wayne.edu/history

-History is the study of the past, for its own sake and to inform how we understand the world today and what might be possible in the future.
 The history department offers graduate coursework in United States, European, and World history.
-Our faculty's wide-ranging topical expertise includes labor history, women's and gender history, the history of violence, legal history, urban history, environmental history, the history of science and technology, and the history of capitalism.
-Our curriculum incorporates professional development and career exploration opportunities for all master's and doctoral students.
+Our award-winning faculty's wide-ranging topical expertise includes labor history, women's and gender history, the history of violence, environmental history, the history of science and technology, and the history of capitalism.
+Our curriculum incorporates professional development and career exploration opportunities for all master's and doctoral students, both inside and outside of education and academia.

 Graduate education in history prepares students for diverse careers such as teaching positions at the secondary, community college, or university levels; government research positions; management of archival resources or historical agencies; and museums and other public history careers.
-Our graduate programs also provide sufficient flexibility to serve the needs of students with career goals where an understanding of history is crucial (such as law or journalism) or useful (such as banking, criminal justice, social work, research, public policy, or publishing) or those who simply have an avocational interest in acquiring advanced knowledge of history.
+Our graduate programs also provide sufficient flexibility to serve the needs of students with career goals where an understanding of history is crucial (such as law or journalism) or useful (such as banking, criminal justice, social work, research, public policy, or publishing).
+We also welcome those who simply have an avocational interest in acquiring advanced knowledge of history.

 Degree programs

-1. The M.A. in History is an academic degree for students who want to teach history at the secondary school level, who are considering pursuing a doctorate, who want to conduct independent research, or who are lifelong learners with an interest in historical scholarship.
+1. The M.A. in History is an academic degree for students who want to seek employment in government jobs within the state department or intelligence field, teach history at the secondary school level, who are considering pursuing a doctorate, who want to conduct independent research, or who are lifelong learners with an interest in historical scholarship.
+The M.A. in History degree is also offered in an all-online format.

 2. The M.A. in Public History (MAPH) is a professional degree for students seeking careers in museums, at historical societies or historic sites, in cultural resource management, in nonprofits, in government agencies, and in allied fields.
 It is also appropriate for secondary school teachers who seek to gain experience in project-based, community-engaged pedagogy.

 3. The Ph.D. in History is an academic degree and the culmination of a historian’s academic training.
-Our doctoral program prepares students professionally for both academic and non-academic careers.
+Our doctoral program prepares students professionally for both academic and non-academic careers, with an emphasis on career diversity.

 4. The World History Bridge Certificate provides a graduate-level credential in world history, an area of growing demand at both the secondary and post-secondary levels of education.
 The certificate program is especially suitable for history and social studies teachers and teachers in training.